GKN Aerospace Lawsuit — Garden Grove Chemical Spill: Your Legal Rights & Compensation

 If evidence later shows conscious disregard, concealment, fraud, oppression, or malice by an officer, director, or managing agent of GKN Aerospace, punitive damages may be evaluated under California Civil Code § 3294.
 Given the reported OSHA violation history, this is a theory worth examining as the investigation develops.

-With 50,000 people displaced and an entire community affected, the Garden Grove chemical spill has strong class action potential.
+With 50,000 people displaced and an entire community affected, the Garden Grove chemical spill is a strong candidate for a GKN Aerospace class action lawsuit.
 A class action allows large groups of similarly situated victims to pursue claims collectively — often more efficiently and with more leverage against a large corporate defendant like GKN Aerospace and its parent Melrose Industries.
 Wagner Law Group is evaluating class action options and will provide updates as litigation develops.

 Who Could Be Held Liable?